FABcamp/SimonGPIO2.0/Documentation/Bill Of Materials.md

 [16]: http://www.monoprice.com/product?p_id=3951x
 [17]: http://www.newark.com/multicomp/cbpiblox-wht/raspberry-pi-enclosure-abs-white/dp/77Y6512

  For the Soldering section, some parts can be reused from Breadboard section of the project.
-These items are marked in *italics*.
 PCB costs will depend on your fabhouse.
 We got 65 for $500 from [Bay Area Circuits][10].
 You will also need solder, soldering irons, copper wick, etc. Make sure to buy extra components in case some get destroyed during assembly!